 The question that bothers all of us, when is it better to place a bet?
-Right at the market opening weeks before the event?
-Or maybe, a few minutes before the kickoff?
-Let's find out.
+Right at the market opening weeks before the event, or maybe, a few minutes before the kickoff?
+Let's find it out together.

 The best moment to place a bet

-Tipsters come up with all sorts of tricks, in order to increase their winning chances.
-They analyze matches, monitor the odds, follow the best punters online and try new betting systems and methods.
-All of that will only benefit you.
-Just like sport, betting is all about the details.
-Every small detail could bring you closer to success.
+In pursuits of beating online bookmakers, punters come up with all sorts of tricks.
+They analyse matches, monitor the odds, follow the betting gurus online and try new betting methods and strategies.
+Being honest, all of that actually pays off.
+Online betting is just like sports - every detail matters & the more you know your craft, and the more you master it, the more chances you will have to succeed.
 Therefore, it would be foolish of you not to take advantage of it.

 The most commonly bet on sport is, of course, football.
-Football betting fans' life is so much easier compared to basketball or volleyball ones'.
-The odds for football matches are sometimes posted weeks ahead of the actual event.
-It gives the opportunity to place a bet in advance.
-However, is it always better to do so?
-Let's check it out together.
+Football punters' life is so much easier compared to basketball or volleyball ones'.
+The markets for various football matches sometimes open weeks ahead of the actual event, giving all of us the opportunity to place our wagers well in advance.
+Well, is it always better to do so, though?
+Let's find it out together.

 Advantages of early betting:

-Traditionally longer odds - oddsmakers that work for bookmaking companies are people just like us.
-That is why bookmakers make mistakes assessing the odds for particular teams.
-The experienced tipsters always keep an eye on something like that and respond promptly, before the odds would get verified by the market.
+Longer odds - oddsmakers that work for bookmaking companies are people just like us.
+That is why bookmakers make mistakes assessing the odds for particular teams, player or event.
+The experienced punters always keep an eye on something like that and respond promptly, before the odds would get verified by the market.
 This is vital for punters who bet on favourites, the best teams from the most competitive leagues in the world.
 The closer to the actual game it is, the lower are the odds for Real Madrid, Barcelona, Manchester City, etc. Finding value at that a stage is almost impossible.

 Counter bet possibility - with just a little bit of luck, there is a high chance of winning the bet even before the actual kickoff.
 Everything could happen over the course of a few days, and the odds could flip upside-down.
 If we would pay attention, we could also have a chance to find a surebet.